Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: Interpretable learning of dynamical systems

 \subsection{Numerical results}

 We use here a complete measurement operator set of $4^n$ Pauli observables.
-In this setup, the reservoir unitary becomes immaterial [see \cref{eq_ols_weights_unitary}], except for possible numerical conditioning issues.
+In this setup, the reservoir unitary becomes immaterial [see \cref{eq_ols_weights_unitary}].
 We generate trajectories using a 5th-order Runge-Kutta integrator with a time step of $\Delta t=0.01$.
 Reported values of the training error and forecast horizon are averaged over multiple initial conditions.
 After training the QELM, we obtain a classical surrogate model $\hat \fv(\uv)$ by inserting into \cref{eq_qelm_classical} the learned weights $\hat \wv$.